How we produce technical content at Kiwi.com.

 Why write docs

-We write documentation so that what we create will actually be used.
+We write documentation so that what we create is actually be used.

 For your project to be used, people have to know: